rhthomas/dobby/README.md

 ## Example assembler

 This simple test program initialises the values of `0` and `1` to the memory in addresses 0x01 and 0x02.
-First the system jumps to 0x03, does an addition with what's in address 0x01 and 0x02, writes back to address 0x01 then repeats, thus repeating the +1 operation with each loop.
+First the system jumps to 0x03, loads the contents of 0x01 into the accumulator, adds the accumulator to the contents of 0x02, writes the result back to address 0x01 then repeats, thus repeating the +1 operation with each loop.

 ```
 JUMP 3
 0
 1
+LOAD 1
-ADD  1 2
+ADD  2
 WRTE 1
 JUMP 3
 ```